 NVIDIA Omniverse Replicator can help overcome the data challenge by generating synthetic data to bootstrap the AI model training process.
 Replicator is an extensible foundation application in NVIDIA Omniverse, a computing platform that enables individuals and teams to develop Universal Scene Description (USD)–based 3D workflows and applications.

-Developers can use Omniverse Replicator to easily generate diverse data sets by varying many parameters such as types of defects, locations, ambient lighting, and more to bootstrap and speed up model training and iteration of the model.
-Visit Develop on NVIDIA Omniverse to learn more.
+You can use Omniverse Replicator to easily generate diverse data sets by varying many parameters such as types of defects, locations, ambient lighting, and more to bootstrap and speed up model training and iteration of the model.
+For more information, see Develop on NVIDIA Omniverse.

 Developing the defect detection model